+375 29 142 27 19

 After the initiation of enforcement proceedings, the bailiff informs the debtor about the initiation of enforcement proceedings and gives seven days for voluntary execution.
 If during this time the debtor has not begun to pay the debt, the bailiff begins debt collection at the expense of funds and other property of the debtor.

-Debt collection by the bailiff at the expense of the debtor’s funds
+Debt collection at the expense of the debtor’s funds

 The bailiff acts on the basis of information about the debtor’s bank accounts and cash.
 He sends the executive document to the bank to collect the debt from the debtor’s bank accounts and deposits.
 The recovered money is credited to the enforcement agencies’ bank account.
 First, Belarusian rubles are collected, and if they are not enough to repay the debt, then funds in foreign currency are collected.
 The debtor’s cash is described, withdrawn according to the act and deposited into the enforcement agencies’ bank account.